-This café offers aromatic coffee and tea, as well as different kinds of delicious vegan pastries.
+As a local, I love visiting this café for its aromatic coffee and tea, as well as the different kinds of delicious vegan pastries they offer.

-There are even acai bowls available, with lots of toppings available.
+There are even acai bowls available, with lots of toppings to choose from.

 Watch a Show at Ybor Square

-The building assumed a lot of roles throughout history, making it an important part of Ybor City's development.
+I've always been fascinated by the history of Ybor City, and Ybor Square is a site that I never get tired of visiting.
+The building has assumed a lot of roles throughout history, making it an important part of Ybor City's development.

 It was once known as The Martinez Ybor Cigar Factory Complex, the largest and oldest cigar factory in Florida, established by Vicente Martinez-Ybor in 1886.

-The factory was huge that he was able to employ over 4,000 workers from Cuba who produced millions of cigars a year.
+The factory was huge, and he was able to employ over 4,000 workers from Cuba who produced millions of cigars a year.

 During the 1900s, the cigar industry has started to decline, so it began housing different stores like antique shops and restaurants, which eventually led to its name changing to Ybor Square.

 In 2010, the Church of Scientology bought and restored Ybor Square.